Open Daily 9:30am-4pm.

 Members Always Free.

-The Eureka Springs Historical Museum offers self-guided tours that showcase the history of our charming city, with exhibits on both the first and second floors of the restored 1889 Calif House.
+The Eureka Springs Historical Museum is an official Visitor Center for the city.
+We have all of the maps, brochures, and tourist guides you need to make the best of your time in Eureka Springs.
+Complete your introduction to our charming city with a self-guided tour through the museum, with exhibits on both the first and second floors of the restored 1889 Calif House.
 We look forward to your visit and the opportunity to share the history of Eureka Springs with you.

-The Eureka Springs Historical Museum is located near the south entrance to the town, on HWY-23 (Main Street).
+The Eureka Springs Historical Museum & Visitor Center is located near the south entrance to the town, on HWY-23 (Main Street).

 Our address is: